-It’s likely that these two dogs were first bred as a result of the modern trend for mixed breed dogs, fronted by the ever-popular Labradoodle.
+It’s likely that these dogs were first bred as a result of the modern trend for mixed breed dogs, fronted by the ever-popular Labradoodle.
 Labradors are popular contenders for mixed breed puppy parents, as their temperament makes them such a good family companion.
 The Dachshund is usually favoured by breeders and potential owners because of its appearance.
 So, many Dachshador breeders hope to create a puppy with a Doxie appearance, but the friendly Lab temperament.

 Dachshund Lab Mix Appearance

 The parents of this mix have very different appearances.
-So, resulting mixed breed puppies can look very different from one another.
+So, resulting mixed breed puppies can look very different from each another.
 Some might favor the purebred Dachshund, whilst others favor the purebred Labrador Retriever.
 Others might be a perfect mix of the two.
 But, the traits they inherit can be very unpredictable.
 So, don’t expect your puppy to look exactly like pictures of Doxie Lab mixes you’ve seen online.
 The best way to predict your puppy’s appearance is to look at the specific parents, which will show the traits your puppy might inherit.

 How Big Do Dachshund Lab Mixes Get?

 Size is an area where these mixed breed puppies can really vary.
 Depending on which parent they favor, puppies can grow to be as small as an adult Dachshund, or as large as a full grown Labrador.
 In reality, most will be somewhere in between the two at their largest, but owners should be prepared for any outcome.